UPDATE - ECOCYCLES - New Scientometric Data

 Archiving

-This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
-Publications in the journal are also reposited in REAL (the searchable repository of the Library of the Hungarian Academy of Sciences).
+Publications in the journal are deposited in REAL (the searchable repository of the Library of the Hungarian Academy of Sciences).

-In addition to the Declaration of Helsinki, the editors follow other relevant declarations such as the Good Clinical Practice in medical sciences, the AERA and BERA declarations as well as the American Psychological Association ethical principles in psychology, Guide for the Care and Use of Laboratory Animals if using animals, the Ethics Statement on GMO and Ethics in a New Era and similar ones in their field.
+In addition to the Declaration of Helsinki, the editors follow other relevant declarations, such as the Good Clinical Practice in medical sciences, the AERA and BERA declarations, as well as the American Psychological Association ethical principles in psychology, if using animals, the Ethics Statement on GMO and Ethics in a New Era, and similar ones in their field.

 The process ECOCYCLES follows ensures that the Journal complies with the Recommendations of the International Committee of Medical Journal Editors (ICMJE) and the Principles of Transparency and Best Practice in Scholarly Publishing by The Committee on Publication Ethics (COPE).

-Authors and Publication - Authors of ECOCYCLES are expected to observe high standards in publication ethics: no plagiarism, no publication of the same research in different journals, no duplication in the contribution of the authors and/or no misappropriation of the works of other authors are allowed.
+Authors and Publication - Authors of ECOCYCLES are expected to observe high standards in publication ethics: no plagiarism, no publication of the same research in different journals, no duplication in the contribution of the authors, and/or no misappropriation of the works of other authors is allowed.
 Claims of unethical conduct will be examined first with the corresponding author of the paper.
-In case of absence of agreement, the case will be reported to the institution of the author and funding agencies for further action.
+In the absence of agreement, the case will be reported to the author's institution and funding agencies for further action.

 In their submissions, authors need to disclose any potential conflicts of interest that are not fully apparent and that may influence their judgments on what is published.